cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/data.md

    Statistiques dt_post 1. { ... }
 }
 ```
-The post-processing options are listed in the [Post-processing section](post-processing.md)
+The post-processing options are listed in the [](post-processing.md)

 #### Stop and restart
 If you want to stop or restart your computation, add the following after your post-processing block: